 Cleveland Research and Salsify have joined forces to bring you the latest on Commerce Marketing.

 Executive Director of Cleveland Research Company’s eCommerce Council, Russ Dieringer, Salsify’s CMO, Rob Gonzalez and VP of Corporate Marketing, Peter Crosby recently discussed the implications of Commerce Marketing on Salsify’s latest Podcast “Unpacking the Digital Shelf.”

-If you missed the Podcast, you can still download the full Commerce Marketing report where we take a closer look at what the development of Commerce Marketing opportunities means for brands.
 While there is no one perfect approach to thinking about how to best organize your internal structure to take advantage of these new advertising activations, we detail five key steps brands should take to determine the right path to take on Commerce Marketing.

 1. Initial meeting with each account – as a starting point, we recommend brands meet with each of their accounts for a deeper understanding of what matters to each buyer, what digital activations are available, and what is believed to be performing best.